Bamff

+Rewilded Exmoor ponies drinking from Bamff beaver ponds for 1st time in Scotland since the late 16th century.

-Bamff House is the home of the Ramsays of Bamff, and is located within a 1300 acre estate in Perthshire, Scotland.
+Bamff is the home of the Ramsays of Bamff, and is located within a 525 hectare estate in Perthshire, Scotland.
 Bamff House began as a fortified tower in the late 16th century and was added to and altered in almost every century since then.

-Bamff has been the home of several European beavers since 2002.
-The beaver became extinct in Scotland about 450 years ago, but some animals have been present at Bamff since a demonstration project was established in 2002.
-They inhabit a 32 acre area of woodland and wetland.
+Bamff Estate is one of the pioneering examples of rewilding in the United Kingdom.

+History

 The Ramsays held the lands at Bamff from 1232, Nessus de Ramsay having been physician to Alexander II.
 His descendant, Alexander Ramsay, was physician to both James VI and Charles I. It was his son, Gilbert, who was made baronet in 1666 in recognition of the bravery of his own son, James, at the Battle of Rullion Green.
 The current owners are Paul and Louise Ramsay.

+Bamff Wildland

+In 1992, Paul and Louise Ramsay began rewilding at Bamff Estate by first beginning to take agricultural land out of production (barley, sheep, and domestic cattle) and planting native pinewoods and broadleaf trees, establishing an early foundation for habitat recovery and rewilding.
+Bamff was one of the first places in Scotland to pilot a new, globally recognised conservation approach known as Other effective area-based conservation measures (OECMs) aimed at protecting and enhancing biodiversity beyond traditional protected areas.

+In 2020, Bamff expanded its conservation efforts by removing around 300 sheep from 12 fields and installing a perimeter fence around a third of the estate to create a 170 ha 'Bamff Wildland'.
+Bamff Wildland is a member of the Northwoods Rewilding Network in Scotland as well as the Scottish Rewilding Alliance, Rewilding Britain, and Rewilding Europe.

+The first Eurasian beaver (Castor fiber) to return to Scotland since their extirpation 450 years ago were not government sanctioned and were first observed in the River Tay watershed in 2001.
+Western European beaver were kept in an enclosure at Bamff beginning in 2002, began breeding in 2005, and there were likely accidental escapees into the River Tay watershed by about 2007.